plone/plone.formwidget.recurrence/README.txt

 Introduction
 ============

-The plone.formwidget.recurrence widget provides an Archetype and a z3cform widget for recurrence.
+The plone.formwidget.recurrence package provides an Archetype and a z3cform widget for recurrence.

 The main GUI work is done with the jquery.recurrenceinput.js widget from